InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/internal-developer-platform.md

 ## Context

-This pattern emerges in organizations with multiple development teams working on different projects.
+This pattern emerges in organizations with multiple InnerSource development teams working on different projects.
 As teams grow and evolve, discrepancies in the setup of development environments and access to resources become more prominent, hampering collaboration, introducing security risks, and reducing developer productivity.
 The need for uniformity without compromising flexibility drives the adoption of an IDP.

 ## Forces